shinoobu/My-Portfolio/index.md

 In this course, I designed several board games with different teams.

-You can find detailed information in my repository link.
+You can find detailed works in my repository link.